microsoft/typespec/docs/tutorial.md

 ### CADL Config

-Cadl has a configuration file that right now is only used to configure the default emitter to use.
+Cadl has a configuration file `cadl-project.yaml` that right now is only used to configure the default emitter to use.
 The config file needs to be a sibling of the `package.json`.
 Cadl will look for the following files in that order and pick the 1st one found:

-- `.cadlrc.yaml`: Config as yaml
-- `.cadlrc.yml`: Config as yaml
-- `.cadlrc.json`: Config as json
-- `package.json`: Config as json under a `cadl` property.

 Configuration schema: